 Traditional Testing

-Conventional or old-school testing methods have become a standard of assessment over the years.
+Conventional or old-school testing methods have become a standard of student evaluation over the years.
 These testing approaches result in better learning outcomes for students.
 Below are the gains of traditional testing ways:

 1. Flexibility of Question Types

 The tutors have a wide range of question formats or techniques to test the students through paper-based exams.
-You can select any format from essays, short answer questions, descriptive questions, problem sums, and oral presentations to scenario-based questions.
+You can select any format from essays, short answer questions, descriptive questions, problem sums, and oral presentations to scenario-based questions to test the capabilities of your students.

 2. Personalized Feedback

-Traditional testing methods allow you to emphasize each student through personalized feedback.
-In this way, you can target each of your students and highlight their mistakes or weak areas.
+Traditional testing methods allow you focus on each student and deliver personalized feedback.
+In this way, you can target all of your students and highlight their weak areas with precision.

 3. Ease of Use

-Such testing methods do not require prior tech knowledge before creation.
+Such testing methods do not require prior tech knowledge.
 Any tutor can easily write the test down on their notepad and send it over to the examination board for printing.
 Educational institutes that are far behind in technology are better off with conventional ways of assessing students.

 Digital Assessments

-Conventional means of conducting examinations are easily replaced with digitally created automated means of assessment.
+Conventional means of conducting examinations are easily replaced by integrating digital assessment strategies into the mix.
 A digital assessment technique offers flexibility to students and convenience to educators.
 Moreover, school management can dig deeper into performance analytics and track the progress of each student individually.
-Below are the gains of traditional testing ways:
+Below are the gains of interactive digital assessments:

 1. Increased Efficiency and Reduced Bias

-With digital assessing, tutors won’t have to recalculate marks for rechecking to clear out potential errors.
-Digital assessment platforms reduce human error through the computerized scoring of students, leading to less bias.
+With digital assessments, tutors do not have to recalculate marks for rechecking to eliminate errors.
+Digital assessment platforms reduce human error through the computerized scoring of students, leading to less bias and increased efficiency in grading.

 2. Auto-Grading Feature

-This feature helps reduce major problems for tutors, as they waste hours and hours on manual checking.
-Deciphering poorly written essays and other answers is another challenging task for evaluators.
+This feature helps reduce major problems for tutors, as they waste hours checking papers manually.
+Deciphering poorly written essays and other descriptive answers is another challenging task for evaluators.
 However, with the help of digital assessments, educators can simplify grading.

 3. Anti-Cheating Features

 Digital assessments offer anti-cheating features, which assist the learning institution in maintaining integrity across the classroom.
-Platforms like Assessified offer anti-cheating features while building assessments digitally.
+Platforms like Assessified offer anti-cheating features in digital assessment creation.

 What Works Best for Tutors?

 Both methods of assessing your students lead to positive results in the academic journey of your students.
 However, to become a forward-thinking educator and evaluator, it’s better to adopt digital means of assessment.
-The traditional ways will soon be underutilized and eventually, the digital means will take over.
-So, it’s better to adopt today than to be forced to change later in a short time to learn about modern-day digital assessment tools.
+The digital methods will soon take over the old-school ways of testing; therefore, it’s better to adopt today than to be forced to change later.